art4711/bmap_find/README.md

 Same as `dumb` except that `first_set` now checks a whole 64 bit word at a time until it finds a non-zero one.
-This implementation depends on the compiler providing __builtin_ffsll which both gcc and clang do.
+This implementation depends on the compiler providing `__builtin_ffsll` which both gcc and clang do.

 ### p64-naive - 64 bit pyramid.

 6 levels of bitmaps.
-The lowest level (5), is a normal bitmap with 64bit slots.
+The lowest level (5), is a normal bitmap with 64 bit slots.
 The levels above are bitmaps indicating which of the slots in the next level are not zero.
 The idea is that this allows us to take bigger strides forward when traversing sparse bitmaps.

 ### p64